Knowledge Base

 Fig. 4.
 Disabling native signatures globally.

-Once the option is enabled, the default signatures in Outlooks of the users in question will be set to none – similar to what’s shown in Fig. 2.
+Once the setting is enabled, the default signatures in Outlooks of the users in question will be set to none – similar to what’s shown in Fig. 2.
 As a result, their emails will always get only these signatures which were configured in CodeTwo Email Signatures 365.

 Was this information useful?